-To ensure that no student is denied the opportunity to participate in a class or activity that is provided, sponsored, or supported by the School because of an inability to pay a fee, the School provides fee waivers or other provisions in lieu of a fee.
+To ensure that no student is denied the opportunity to participate in a class or activity that is provided, sponsored, or supported by the School because of an inability to pay a fee, the School will provide fee waivers or other provisions in lieu of fee waivers if the School charges fees.
 Fee waivers or other provisions in lieu of a fee payment will be available to any student whose parent cannot pay a fee.